Alexander Turnbull (bibliophile): Biography

 Born in Wellington to Scottish merchant Walter Turnbull (1823–1897) and his wife Alexandrina Horsburgh (1827–1896), Turnbull grew up in Wellington but the family moved to London in 1881, where he attended Dulwich College.
 His brother Robert attended Wellington College, Berkshire.
 Two brothers Walter (born 1862) and William (born 1863) drowned in the River Tweed, Scotland on 1 September 1871.
 He had three other siblings, Isabella Thornburn (born 1858), John Horsburgh (born 1860), and Joanna Elizabeth (born 1870).

 By the time he returned permanently to New Zealand in 1892, joining his father's merchandising firm, he was already collecting books.
 His particular interests were New Zealand, Pacific exploration, Scottish history, English literature, the art critic John Ruskin, and the poet John Milton.
 Turnbull had a standing order with the London bookseller Bernard Quaritch, which was regularly updated to include more subjects.
+An analysis of Turnbull's collecting history has been explored through his correspondence with book sellers in Australasia, the United Kingdom, America, and continental Europe.

 Turnbull also made a collection of New Zealand art, which he began by purchasing a group of watercolours of New Zealand flowers by Georgina Burne Hetley.

 According to the Dictionary of New Zealand Biography, "W. & G. Turnbull and Company became a limited liability company in 1913, and was sold to Wright Stephenson and Company of Dunedin in 1916.
 Turnbull retired from business but remained heavily involved in the family's difficult financial affairs.
 He died in Bowen Street Hospital in Wellington on 28 June 1918 after an operation on his sinuses.
 Turnbull never married; he was survived by his sister, Joanna (later Lady Leigh-Wood) and his brother, Robert Thorburn Turnbull, founder of the firm Turnbull and Jones."

 He was buried alongside his parents, at Bolton Street Memorial Park, the oldest cemetery in Wellington but his remains and those of his family were later disinterred and moved into a common vault for the construction of the Wellington Urban Motorway.
 However, the headstone to the grave was shifted to a new location at the edge of the cemetery and it remains there as a memorial.